Los Angeles Herald Examiner: Jailing of William Farr

 During the 1970 Los Angeles murder trial of Charles Manson and his followers, who were charged with the 1969 murders of actress Sharon Tate and six others, Herald Examiner reporter William Farr reported in an article that Manson had planned to murder Elizabeth Taylor and Frank Sinatra.

 Farr was summoned by judge Charles Older to divulge his sources for the article.
 Farr refused.
 But at that time, Farr had already left the Herald Examiner to work for the Los Angeles County District Attorney's Office and later for the Los Angeles Times.
 Farr cited the California reporters shield law that protected him from revealing his sources, but Older ruled that since Farr was no longer a journalist he was required to hand over his notes.

-Farr continued to refuse to reveal his sources and was jailed for 48 days from 1972 to January 11, 1973 on a contempt of court citation.
+Farr continued to refuse to reveal his sources and was jailed for 48 days from 1972 to January 11, 1973, on a contempt of court citation.
 Although he was released from custody by order of U.S. Supreme Court Justice William O. Douglas while the decision was on appeal, his case dragged through the courts for several years.
 The courts, however, recognized that a journalist could spend the rest of his life in jail if he refuses to divulge his sources on moral principle.
 In 1974, a California State Court of Appeal determined in In re Farr (36 C.A.
 3d 577, 1974) that a procedure had to be adopted that allowed the courts to hold a hearing to consider a contempt of court citation involving the shield law.
 The first issue was whether a reporter was refusing to reveal sources by invoking the shield on "moral principle".
 The second consideration by the court was whether incarcerating the reporter would likely induce him or her to reveal the sources.
 In 1976, the state appellate court finally set aside the contempt citation.

 The Farr case in effect strengthened the California shield law and served as a precedent in future shield law cases involving journalists.

 Building

-The Los Angeles Herald Examiner Building is at the southwest corner of Broadway and 11th Streets in southern Downtown Los Angeles.
+The Los Angeles Herald Examiner Building is at the southwest corner of Broadway and 11th Street in southern Downtown Los Angeles.
 Hearst paid $1 million in 1913 for the parcel, which was part of railroad magnate Henry Huntington's land holdings.
 The building was designed in the Mission Revival and Spanish Colonial Revival styles, largely by San Francisco architect Julia Morgan, then associated with Los Angeles architects J. Martyn Haenke and William J. Dodd, whose contributions have not yet been determined by scholars.
 It was completed in 1914, and is a Los Angeles Historic-Cultural Monument.